 Diesel fuel is a petroleum product which is used worldwide as an energy source for a variety of products including, but not limited to, trucks, semi-trucks and commercial vehicles.
 Significantly, there are even personal pick-up trucks which are fueled by diesel petroleum.

-One of the main advantages of using diesel fuel as opposed to gasoline is that, because of its chemical composition, diesel is much cheaper to produce and, thus, to buy.
+One of the main advantages of using diesel fuel as opposed to gasoline is that, because of its chemical composition, it is much cheaper to produce and, thus, to buy.

-But for truck drivers, there is one serious drawback to using diesel fuel: The health effects of breathing diesel exhaust are wrecking truckers’ health.
+But for truck drivers, there is one serious drawback to using this type of fuel: The health effects of breathing diesel exhaust are wrecking truckers’ health.

-The problems with burning diesel fuel begin with the fumes that are created by the exhaust.
+The problems with burning this fuel begin with the fumes that are created by the exhaust.

 Similarly, the American Cancer Society explains that “[d]iesel exhaust is made up of . . . gases and soot (particles)”: